chrisgonzalez/titan-dark-syntax/README.md

 > Subtle color choices on a dark theme for optimal visibility with minimal eye strain.

-Works really well with [UI theme](https://atom.io/themes/one-dark-ui).
+Works really well with Atom's [One Dark UI theme](https://atom.io/themes/one-dark-ui).

-This theme begain as a fork of [UI theme](https://atom.io/themes/one-dark-syntax).
-Thanks to the Atom team for a great structure (and HSL)!
+This theme began as a fork of [One Dark Syntax theme](https://atom.io/themes/one-dark-syntax).
+Thanks to the Atom team for a great structure!